DerekCresswell/GameDesign11/Readme.md

 ## Contributing

-If you are interested in contributing to this course please checkout out our [contributing guidelines](CONTRIBUTING.md).
+If you are interested in contributing to this course, spot a mistake, or have a suggestion please checkout out our [contributing guidelines](CONTRIBUTING.md).